The Farmer’s Cat: Does The Farmer’s Dog Make Cat Food?

 Does The Farmer’s Dog make cat food?

 The Farmer’s Dog does not currently make cat food, but other fresh pet food companies do.
-Our favorite option is Smalls, which operates similarly to The Farmer’s Dog, but it’s made by and for cat owners, and it has several additional product options.
+Our favorite option is Smalls, which operates similarly to The Farmer’s Dog, but it’s made by and for cat owners.
+It offers several fresh and freeze-dried cat food options, plus treats and toys.
 Keep reading to learn more.

 Smalls Cat Food

 Smalls makes two different types of cat food: human-grade fresh food (as a wet food alternative) and freeze-dried raw food (to upgrade your cat’s kibble).
 The fresh food is less processed than the freeze-dried option, but if you want to keep your cat on a raw diet, the freeze-dried food is less messy than a homemade meal plan.
+In either case, you can get 20% off your first shipment.
 One of our favorite things about Smalls is that they offer different texture options for their wet food, so even the pickiest kittens can find a food they like.
 We’ll give a brief overview below, but you can take a deeper dive in our Smalls Cat Food Review.

 >> Read more: How Much Does Smalls Cat Food Cost?